JunaidDawood/web-scraping-challenge/README.md

 - Render template (scrape_mars.py) that
 - index.html that displays all of scraped data

-## Screenshot of your final application
+## Screenshot of final application

 <img src="mars.png" width=100%>